casper-astro/tutorials_devel/docs/tutorials/snap/tut_spec.md

 freq_range_mhz = numpy.linspace(0., sample_rate/2, 2048)
 ```

-Which we can then use in FpgaClient() such that we can connect to the ROACH and issue commands to the FPGA:
+Which we can then use to connect to the SNAP board using casperfpga:

 ```python
 print('Connecting to server %s on port %i... '%(snap,katcp_port)), fpga = casperfpga.CasperFpga(snap)
 ```

 We now have an fpga object to play around with.
-To check if you managed to connect to your ROACH, type:
+To check if you managed to connect to your SNAP, type:

 ```python
 fpga.is_connected()
 ```

-Let's set the bitstream running using the progdev() command:
+Let's set the bitstream running using the upload_to_ram_and_program() command:

 ```python
 fpga.upload_to_ram_and_program(bitstream)